Video Game: BlazBlue: Chrono Phantasma

 - As of the release of the opening video, ASW has confirmed that it is the latter.

 - Soundtrack Dissonance: Drive Qualia, the ending theme for the story mode, is possibly the cheeriest sounding ending theme in the series.
-After the Player Punch what is the ending (which includes Ragna slowly turning into the Black Beast, Izanami creating the Embryo and Rachel saying that unless Ragna is killed off, Tsubaki has to kill her), it seems such a great contrast to it.
+After the Player Punch that is the ending (which includes Ragna slowly turning into the Black Beast, Izanami creating the Embryo and Rachel saying that unless Ragna is killed off, Tsubaki has to kill her), it seems such a great contrast to it.

 - Story-to-Gameplay Ratio: The story mode for this one is much more Visual Novel than the rest of the series thus far.